-- governors appointed by Lewisham Council
+- a governor appointed by Lewisham Council

 - the executive head

 - a staff governor

 - community or co-opted governors

 - parent governors

-Parent governors are elected to serve on the governing body by the parents of each school and normally serve for four years.
+Parent governors are elected to serve on the governing body and, usually, serve for four years.

-Our staff governor is elected across the federation by the staff of the three schools and normally serves for four years.
+Our staff governor is elected across the federation by the staff of the three schools and usually serves for four years.